The world, of course, remembers the monster, not the man.

 Obsidian Sands: Your form draws upon ash and flame for inspiration, and may involve flame-like patterns of fur, feather or scale.
 A portion of your form may even be horribly burnt, even charred down to the blackened bone.
 You may also possess a softly flickering flame somewhere on your body, most typically within your ribcage or between your horns.

 Once you have settled on how you want your monstrous for to appear, select two atavisms.
-Atavisms represent monstrous enhancements to your form that you draw from humanity's ancetral nightmares.
+Atavisms represent monstrous enhancements to your form that you draw from humanity's ancestral nightmares.
 These include acidic bites, bones of metal, the ability to breathe fire, a larger form, and so on.

 You can purchase additional atavisms for 3 Experience.

+You can't keep a good monster down.
 So long as a horror is well-fed, they have an incredible ability to bounce back from injuries.

 Reality is naturally a scary place.
 Horrors know how to nudge it in the right ways to make it truly terrifying.
 Nightmares represent a horror's ability to twist reality in supernatural ways, thwarting their prey and bolstering their allies.

-Horrors start with one nightmare chosen from their house's nightmares, in addition to two basic Nightmares possessed by all horrors: Flicker and Under the Bed.
+Horrors start with one nightmare chosen from their House's nightmares, in addition to the one basic Nightmare possessed by all horrors: Flicker.
 Additional nightmares can be purchased for 3 experience if they are from your house's fear, and 4 experience if the nightmare is from beyond your House.
+All nightmares have a Terror cost to activate.

 All horrors have low-light vision.
 Depending on their monstrous form, they might possess other senses as well.

 A horror is a supernal creature, hailing from one of the Earth's metaphysical mirrors.
 They are not native to the Mortal realm, and are composed primarily of aether--or dark matter--instead of the material of the living world.
+However, because they derive their existence from humanity, and possess a soul like a human's, they suffer afflictions just like living creatures.

 Horrors need to eat, breathe and sleep.
-A horror can force themselves to ignore these needs through sheer willpower for a few degrees longer than humans, because these needs are more psychological than physical, but a horror denied food will begin to starve, and a horror denied air will suffoicate.
+A horror can force itself to ignore these needs through sheer willpower for a few degrees longer than humans, because these needs are more psychological than physical, but a horror denied food will begin to starve, and a horror denied air will suffocate.
 A horror can add their Spirit modifier to their Constitution modifier number of rounds they can hold their breath, and checks to avoid the effects of starvation and dehydration.

-Unlike a normal human, a horror only needs 4 hours of sleep a day to benefit from a full period of rest.
+Unlike a human, a horror only needs 4 hours of sleep a day to benefit from a full period of rest.

 A horror is vulnerable to banishment and exorcism rituals.
 A horror who is banished or exorcized is shunted into the Twilight.
-However, this is especially ineffective on horrors given their innate ability to slip through gaps in reality.
+However, this is especially ineffective on horrors, given their innate ability to slip through gaps in reality.

-Terror represents a secondary resource, in addition to Anima.
 A horror has a Terror pool (TP) equal to the following equation:

-A horror can also convert Terror into Anima by taking a 1 action.
-For every point of Terror a horror spends during this action, they gain 1 point of anima.
-This transfer is not two-way, and horrors cannot use Anima to regain Terror.
+Anima Converions ⬤ ◌ ◌:A horror can also convert Terror into Anima by taking 1 action to convert 1 point of Terror into 1 point of Terror.
+This transfer is one-way, and horrors cannot use Anima to regain Terror.

 Attacks that damage a horror's Anima do not affect a horror's Terror, as the two are separate.
 A horror takes Anima damage like any other living creature, and once reduced to 0 Anima, additional damage is dealt to a horror's Wounds instead.

 Beasts hunger.
 They don't just want to feed on the scraps of fear their horror might spare them.
 They want to feast on the screams of mortals, like the monsters they are.
 Many horrors focus on lessons, on only inflicting their haunts on humans who deserve the punishment the horror metes out.
-But the beast doesn't care about the lesson.
+But the Beast doesn't care about the lesson.
 All it knows is the feast.

 Zero Terror: The Beast is nothing but hunger, and will not rest until it feasts.
 The horror gains the Ravenous condition.